g0rdan/vgv_weather_app/README.md

 │   └── ...
 ```

-Core and each features are separated flutter packages that have their own set of dependencies, tests and so on.
+Core and each feature are separated flutter packages that have their own set of dependencies, tests, and so on.
-Some of features migth have dependency on the core but all those dependencies goes through `pubspec.yaml`
+Some of the features might have a dependency on the core but all those dependencies go through `pubspec.yaml`

-Feature by itself is an entity that holds some bussines logic.
-This logic could be descibed through blocs or cubits from bloc library.
-In the best case scenario a feature would have structure like this:
+Feature by itself is an entity that holds some business logic.
+This logic could be described through blocs or cubits from bloc library.
+In the best case scenario a feature would have a structure like this:

 ```
 ├── feature